diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 Then source the bash profile file.

-## Installing Hive ##
+## Installing Hive

 ### Initial Setup

 Some sources mention to first create the dedicated Hive directory on HDFS, however, this is not really necessary, as once you create a managed Hive table, Hive will automatically create this directory:

 ```
-hadoop fs -mkdir /user/hive/warehouse
+hadoop fs -mkdir -p /user/hive/warehouse
 hadoop fs -chmod g+w /user/hive/warehouse
 ```

-You will also need a permanent HDFS directory, because otherwise the Metastore will get confused (as the HDFS data gets delete with every restart of the machine).
+You will also need a permanent **HDFS** directory, because otherwise the **Metastore** will get confused (as the HDFS data gets delete with every restart of the machine).

 Download **Hive** from [here](http://hive.apache.org/downloads.html) and extract it in a convenient location.